Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 54,832, 20,600 total housing units (homes and apartments), and a median house value of $186,989, Manhattan real estate is some of the most expensive in Kansas, although Manhattan home values aren't among America's most expensive.
+With 54,832 people, 20,600 houses or apartments, and a median cost of homes of $186,989, Manhattan real estate is some of the most expensive in Kansas, although Manhattan home values aren't among America's most expensive.

 Single-family detached homes are the single most common housing type in Manhattan, accounting for 41.78% of the city's housing units.
 Other types of housing that are prevalent in Manhattan include large apartment complexes or high rise apartments ( 34.60%), duplexes, homes converted to apartments or other small apartment buildings ( 11.82%), and a few row houses and other attached homes ( 7.54%).